 Bantham is best around low tide and in the spring.
 The best conditions are when a southwest swell combines with an offshore wind from the northeast.

-Situated between a popular climbing spot, Baggy Point, and a popular beach, Saunton, Croyde is increasingly popular because of its faster waves favoured for more advanced shortboard surfers.
+Situated between a favoured climbing spot, Baggy Point, and a popular beach, Saunton, Croyde is increasingly popular because of its faster waves favoured by more advanced, shortboard surfers on a low tide.

 But that’s not to say beginners can’t get in on the action too; there is an abundance of surf schools available for less experienced surfers.
 Or you can check out a much steadier surf with milder waves over at Saunton!

-Croyde beach is best at low tide, the more the tide comes in, the messier it will become.
+Croyde beach is best at low tide.
 Parking, toilets and outdoor showers are available.

 Widemouth Bay is favoured for its accessibility for new surfers, so grab your beginner’s surfboard and head straight in.
 Similar to Woolacombe, it provides many different peaks on its long shoreline and tends to work regardless of tides.